 Depending on the size of the videoconference and any other videoconferences going on in the Link, we may be able to schedule you directly, or we may ask you to contact the Student Service Center to schedule your room.
 Generally we need at least a week's notice so that we can schedule time with the other end to test the connection.

-Note that there are other options for videoconferencing or webconferencing besides the Link; there are other Duke facilities that can support videoconferencing and software options that you can use (iChat, Skype, or Adobe Connect are some of the options that might work.)
+Note that there are other options for videoconferencing or webconferencing besides the Link; there are other Duke facilities that can support videoconferencing and software options that you can use (FaceTime, Skype, or WebEx are some of the options that might work.)
 Link staff can advise you on your options and help you decide if the Link is the best option or if there are other solutions you can try.

 Our tables and chairs in our classroom are holding up well - some are light weight and some are heavier, but all are designed to be moved and all of them are moved usually at some point during the day/week.
 Our tables are from Izzy Design, and our chairs are from Herman Miller.